microsoft/azuredevopslabs/labs/vsts/deliveryplans/readme.md

 ## Pre-requisite

-- You will need to install the Delivery plan extension to your VSTS account in order to continue this lab
+- You will need to install the Delivery Plan extension to your VSTS account in order to continue this lab

 ## Adding Delivery Plan Extension to the VSTS account